How common is infertility?

 Do you perform intra-cytoplasmic sperm injection (ICSI) on all patients?

-We feel that ICSI should only be performed when necessary, for example when the there is a problem with the sperm or there is a prior history of poor fertilisation through IVF.
+We feel that ICSI should only be performed when necessary, for example when there is a problem with the sperm or there is a prior history of poor fertilisation through IVF.

 What is intrauterine insemination (IUI)?